-Piezoresistive Effect, Shell
+Piezoresistivity, Shell

-The Piezoresistive Effect, Shell multiphysics coupling node ( ) computes the appropriate conductivity tensor according to the mechanical stress or strain from the Linear Elastic Material node in the Shell interface and the piezoresistivity properties from the Piezoresistive Material node in the Electric Currents, Shell interface.
-The computed conductivity tensor is passed to the Current Conservation node in the Electric Currents, Shell interface.
+The Piezoresistivity, Shell multiphysics coupling node () computes the appropriate conductivity tensor according to the mechanical stress or strain from the Linear Elastic Material node in the Shell interface and the piezoresistivity properties from the Piezoresistive Shell node in the Electric Currents in Shells interface.

 The Name is used primarily as a scope prefix for variables defined by the coupling node.
-Refer to such variables in expressions using the pattern <name>.<variable\name>.
+Refer to such variables in expressions using the pattern <name>.<variable_name>.
 In order to distinguish between variables belonging to different coupling nodes or physics interfaces, the name string must be unique.
-Only letters, numbers, and underscores (\) are permitted in the Name field.
+Only letters, numbers, and underscores () are permitted in the Name field.
 The first character must be a letter.